Michael-Weij/PortofolioMichaelWeij/README.md

 ### External Presentations

 ### Learning Lab
 At first i was gonna do the learning lab with Albert about Hotdeck but then we decided it was not that interesting for the other groups.
-So we decided to delay the learning lab and do it about Hyper Parmeter Tuning because it would be more interesting for the other groups.
+So we decided to delay the learning lab and do it about Hyper Parameter Tuning because it would be more interesting for the other groups.
+Adriaan explained me some basic concepts about Hyper parameter tuning and send me some literature to read about it.
+After that we made presentation and notebook together.

 [Learning Lab NoteBook](https://github.com/thuas-imp-2021/Learning-Lab/blob/main/genetic-algorithm.ipynb)\